The Seattle Aquarium works to develop and advance science-based policies to conserve and protect our marine environment.

 Maintaining federal protections

 Federal laws provide critical protections for our waters and marine wildlife, and we are working to maintain and strengthen those laws.
 In 2018, we invited Aquarium visitors to join us in opposing the proposed weakening of the Endangered Species Act.
 In 2019, we have spoken up against the proposed weakening of the Clean Water Act.
+In 2019, we spoke up against the proposed weakening of the Clean Water Act and efforts to weaken Washington’s water quality standards.

 Building climate resilience